 What Happens If I Get a DUI in Another State?

 Getting an out-of-state DUI can be a bigger complication than getting a DUI at home in Florida.
 When you receive any type of driving infraction out of state, the problem doesn’t go away once you go home.
 Many of these situations can require a court appearance or an attorney to handle the matter on your behalf.
 Unfortunately, if you get an out-of-state DUI, you will likely be forced to appear in court because intoxicated driving is a serious crime in most states.
-Depending on the state and outcome of your case, you could end up spending
+Depending on the state and outcome of your case, you could end up spending some time in jail.

 Will Florida Suspend My License After an Out of State DUI?

 Florida, like many other states, has joined two interstate agreements to enforce driving rules and keep records of infractions.

 In Florida, drivers are subject to agreements between several states in the following compacts:

 - Non-Resident Violators Compact (NRVC)

 States in the DLC share infraction records and enforce interstate license suspensions.
 So, if you are vacationing in Mobile and get a speeding ticket or DUI, Alabama DMV will pass the information on to regulatory authorities in Florida.
 If you end up in court for a DUI case and your license is suspended, per the DLC, Florida will have to suspend your license as well.
 Not every state belongs to the DLC compact.

 The following states did not sign the agreement, making them non-compact states: